-- 1.2.01 Teams are divided among Division 1 and Division 2 for the following components:

-- a.
-Robot design,

-- b.
-Robot construction,

-- c.
-Kiosk,

-- d.
-Video,

-- e.
-Website content, and

-- f.
-Website design.

-- 1.2.02 This year's division is based on the overall result obtained by the team in last year's Competition.
-The team's Division is the same for all previously mentioned components.

-- 1.2.03 The top half of the overall ranking will be assigned to Division 1.
-If there is an odd number of teams, the median team will be in Division 2.

-- 1.2.04 The divisions are re-assigned every year. - 1.2.05 New high school teams are automatically placed in Division 2, while new CEGEP teams and vocational centres are automatically placed in Division 1. - 1.2.06 A team in Division 2 can win the overall ranking award. - 1.2.07 The best Division 1 and Division 2 teams will receive separate awards for the components based on the ranking for each component. - 1.2.08 Teams will know their division on the night of the Competition Kickoff.
+- 1.2.01 Teams are divided among Division 1 and Division 2 for the following components: - a.
+Robot Design; - b.
+Robot Construction; - c.
+Kiosk: - d.
+Video; - e.
+Website Content; - f.
+Website Design. - 1.2.02 This year's Division is based on the overall result obtained by the team in last year's Competition.
+The team's Division is the same for all previously mentioned components. - 1.2.03 The top half of the overall ranking will be assigned to Division 1.
+If there is an odd number of teams, the median team will be in Division 2. - 1.2.04 The divisions are re-assigned every year. - 1.2.05 New high school teams are automatically placed in Division 2 while new CEGEP teams and vocational centres are automatically placed in Division 1. - 1.2.06 A team in Division 2 can win the Overall Ranking award. - 1.2.07 The best Division 1 and Division 2 teams will receive separate awards for the components based on the ranking for each component. - 1.2.08 Teams will know their division on the night of the Competition Kickoff.
 However, if a team registers afterwards, these assignments can be modified.
-If it is the case, teams will be advised.
+If it is the case, teams will be advised. - 1.2.09 A Division 2 team can request to be upgraded into Division 1. - 1.2.10 CRC Robotics has the final say in the division distribution.